andrewt3000/MachineLearning/transformer.md

 ## Bert
 [Bert](https://arxiv.org/abs/1810.04805) is an encoder only model.
-It produce contextual representations.
-Bert is fine tuned on tasks such as classification and sentiment analysis.
+Bert is pretrained with proxy tasks, namely 2 objective functions, MLM (masked language modeling and NSP (next sentence prediction).
+The pretraining creates a base model that is is fine tuned on tasks such as classification, spam detection, and sentiment analysis.
 Encoder only models were popular from 2018 - 2022.

 # LLMs Large Language Models
 LLMs became popular starting in 2022 with the success of ChatGPT.
 LLMs are language models in that they predict the next word.
-They are large in terms of parameter count, and tokens they are trained on.
+LLMs are large in terms of parameter count, and the number of tokens they are trained on.
 They also require large amount of compute resrouces to create frontier models.

 ### LLM Architecture
 The architecture of an llm is typically an autoregressive decoder only tranformer models.